 A mixture of shallow and deep water lakes and reedbeds provide outstanding habitat for passage, breeding and wintering wildfowl, waders, terns and gulls.
-A 2km perimeter path gives access around the established nature reserve and four large hides are positioned to give excellent viewing over key areas for birdwatchers and photographers alike.
+A 2km perimeter path gives access around the established nature reserve and five hides are positioned to give excellent viewing over key areas for birdwatchers and photographers alike.

-Butterflies, dragonflies and damselflies thrive on the grassy banks beside the perimeter path; watch out for the emperor dragonfly and sometimes water vole.
+Butterflies, dragonflies and damselflies thrive on the grassy banks beside the perimeter path; watch out for the emperor dragonfly and sometimes spy a water vole.
 There is a small colony of brown argus butterflies in the meadow between Main and Carp Lakes, access to which is opened in summer months.

 Nearest bus stop is North Cave village 0.5 miles away.

 Come off at Junction 38 of the M62/A63 and take the B1230 east to North Cave.
 At the first crossroad in the village, turn left onto Townend Lane and follow the brown reserve signs.
 If approaching north on the A1079 Market Weighton bypass take the minor road south through North Cliffe to North Cave then follow signs.
 The nature reserve is 15 miles west of Hull, of Cliffe Road on Dryham lane.